 Water Bottle Filling Stations

-Water bottle filling stations have been added all around the district.
+Water bottle filling stations have been added all around the district, greatly reducing the consumption of plastic water bottles.

-Located on the Rock Creek Campus.
-Reduces our carbon footprint and diverts waste by with the reusable to-go food containers.
-Decreases the consumption of natural resources and fossil fuels.
+Located on the Rock Creek Campus, the OZZI reduces our carbon footprint and diverts waste with reusable to-go food containers.

 The Digital Signage (televisions that display ads and save paper) were added all around the district.